 - Enter Automatic Repair by restarting your computer during the boot sequence.

-- Select Remove everything > Only the drive where Windows is installed > Just remove my files.
-Click the Reset button.
+- Select Remove everything, click on Only the drive where Windows is installed and select Just remove my files.